joker-b/botzo/_posts/2021-07-03-French-Windows.md

 <!--more-->

-At the end of 2019 we wandered a few weeks through France: visiting old neighborhoods and new, old friends and new.
+At the end of 2019 we wandered a few weeks back and forth through France: visiting old neighborhoods and new, old friends and new.
 We had no clue that it might be years before American visitors will be allowed to return.

-The expected photos from such a trip I'd seen -- and made -- before.
+The usual, expected photos from such a trip I'd seen -- and made -- before.
 This time, a project, and a tip of the karmic chapeau to Ralph Gibson, whose book _L'Histoire De France,_ as I recall, was his first color publication.

 _La règle du jeu:_